-Since his appointment to Superintendent of Schools in the Belleville N.J.
-Public Schools District, the Board and administration have successfully authored and implemented an action plan to remediate fiscal concerns and eliminate a $4.2 Million deficit ending the 2014-2015 school year with a financially sound projection and budget for the upcoming school year that addresses the needs of the students.
-New elementary Mathematics and ELA textbook series have been adopted; administrative realignment for greater support and oversight installed; and Board policies have been updated to enhance grade point average and district procedures.
-The current district curriculum team and high school administration continue to enhance academic rigor in district by extending opportunities in the Ralph Vellon Academy of Engineering, Mathematics, and Medical Science and have partnered with Clara Maas Hospital to ensure this program initiative will reflect Academy STEM standards and surpass the expectations of common core.
-Content core curriculums have been updated and exit skills infused to challenge students at every grade level.
+Since his appointment to Superintendent of Schools in the Belleville Public Schools District in 2015, the Board and administration have successfully authored and implemented an action plan to remediate fiscal concerns ending with a financially sound projection and budget for the upcoming school year that addresses the needs of the students.
+New textbook series have been adopted; administrative realignment for greater support and oversight installed; and Board policies have been updated to enhance grade point average and district procedures.
+The current district curriculum team and high school administration continue to enhance academic rigor in district by extending opportunities in the Ralph Vellon Academy of Engineering, Mathematics, and Medical Science, and the district has partnered with Clara Maas Hospital to promote community engagement and volunteerism while reflecting Academy STEM standards that surpass the expectations of the instructional core.
+Content curriculums have been updated and exit skills infused to challenge students at every grade level.
 The 2018-2019 school year welcomes the final stage of the district 1:1 Chromebook initiative where all students in grades 2 through 12 will have their own technology devices for school work, assessment, and research purposes.
 Referendum construction and building enhancements are underway, and district beautification projects to enhance neighborhood schools are in partnership with local businesses and parent organizations.
-The Board continues to work in monthly committees to lead the district mission and ensure that the vision of the district where all students can learn is being supported by all aspects of the school district.
+The Board continues to work in monthly committees to lead the district mission and ensure that the vision of the district - where all students can learn - is being supported by all aspects of the school district.
 The most recent New Jersey Department of Education NJQSAC (Quality Single Accountability Continuum) results of the Belleville Public Schools (2019) reports that Belleville is a "high performing district," and BPS was spotlighted as a District of Distinction for the implementation of its RISE and Shine initiative that incorporates teacher enrichment with breakfast for all students.

 Dr. Tomko is married, has four children, and dedicates his spare time volunteering as a coach for local recreation sports teams and other non-profit organizations.